 One day I was describing my mother-in-law’s tea cakes made with Steen’s syrup to my mama.
 She told me of tea cakes they used to make using leftover dough after making sweet dough tarts.
 All they did was roll the dough out, cut it with the top of a glass jar, and bake them alongside […]

 Do you ever crave a simple homemade cookie made with lots of tasty flavors?
 This recipe fits the bill!
 It’s an old fashioned tea cake made with Steen’s Syrup for a sweet molasses-like taste.
 The original instructions say to mix the dough with your bare hands.
 A little messy, yes, but worth the extra cleanup.

-This creamy melt in your mouth homemade candy of pecan pralines is made from my Maw-maw Noelie’s recipe.
-It’s a classic southern Louisiana favorite that’s easy to prepare, especially in cold dry weather.
-I’m sharing my family’s favorite holiday candy hoping it’ll become yours, too!
+I’m sharing my family’s favorite holiday candy, Noelie’s Pecan Pralines, hoping it’ll become yours, too!
+This creamy melt-in-your-mouth homemade candy is made from my Maw-maw Noelie’s recipe.
+It’s a classic southern Louisiana favorite that’s easy to prepare, especially in cold, dry weather.

 Grandma George’s Croquesignoles (French Donuts) I didn’t know my great-grandma, Grandma George, who was called after her husband’s first name.
 That’s how the married women used to be referred to in south Louisiana, by their husband’s first names.
 My daddy’s mama was “Madame Bill” and my mama “Madame Bill, Jr.” or “Madame T-Bill” as the […]